in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ```
 Important things to note:
  - ```@Entity```: Specifies that the class is an entity.
 This annotation is applied to the entity class.
- - ```@NamedQuery```: Specifies a static, named query in the Java Persistence query language.
+ - ```@NamedQuery```: In the Java Persistence query language, specifies a static, named query.
- - ```@Id```: Specifies the primary key of an entity.
+ - ```@Id```: Specifies an entity's primary key.
  - ```@GeneratedValue```: Provides for the specification of generation strategies for the values of primary keys.
- - ```protected User()```: Default constructor to make JPA Happy
+ - ```protected User()```: Default constructor to make JPA Happy.

 ## User Service to talk to Entity Manager

-Typically with JPA we need to create a service to talk to the entity manager.
-In this example, we create a UserService to manage the persistence of user entity.
+Typically, with JPA, we need to create a service to talk to the entity manager.
+In this example, we create a UserService to manage the persistence of a user entity.

 ```java
 @Repository